TimoBolkart/voca/README.md

 ## Known issues

-The [MPI-IS/mesh](https://github.com/MPI-IS/mesh) to date does not support Python 3.
-Due to the dependency on the mesh package, VOCA uses Python 2.7.

 If you get an error like
 ```
 ModuleNotFoundError: No module named 'psbody'
 ```
-please check if the [MPI-IS/mesh](https://github.com/MPI-IS/mesh) is successfully installed within the virtual environment.
+please check if the [MPI-IS/mesh (fork)](https://github.com/TimoBolkart/mesh) is successfully installed within the virtual environment.

 ## License